 RECORDING OF LATES

-School is open from 08.40am to 08.50am whereby all pupils are expected to be in class during this time for registration to take place.
-In line with our Attendance Policy, if your child arrives between 08.51am and 09.00am, they are deemed as ‘late’ and will need to report to reception to explain why they have arrived late.
-They will also have their time of arrival recorded, for example, if they arrive at 08.54 , they will have four minutes marked as late, and the next day at 08.57, they will have seven minutes marked as late and so on.
+School is open from 08.40am for children to complete settling in activities if they wish.
+At 8.50am all pupils are expected to be in class for registration to take place.
+In line with our Attendance Policy, if your child arrives between 08.51am and 09.00am, they are deemed as ‘late’ and will need to report to reception.
+They will also have the time of arrival recorded, for example, if they arrive at 08.54 , they will have four minutes marked as late.
 We consider a window of ten minutes to allow for traffic issues or any other difficulties in getting to school on time a reasonable amount of leigh-way.

 Registers close at 09.00am, therefore if your child arrives after this time, an ‘unauthorised’ mark will be recorded.
 Again, their arrival time will be noted.
-For example, if they arrive at 09.15am, they will have 25 minutes unauthorised absence and the next day arriving at 09.20am will result in 30 minutes unauthorised absence.
-This total will form an accrued absence which will be shown at the end of the school year.
+For example, if they arrive at 09.15am, they will have 25 minutes unauthorised absence.
 We request that all children are accompanied by an adult to the school office if they are later than 08.50am.
 To ensure parents are kept aware of their child being late, a courtesy letter will be sent out alerting you to this fact; we have started this process from Tuesday 5th September 2017.